 So what do you need as a Student Athlete looking to play NAIA basketball?

-• Be a graduate of an accredited high school or be accepted as a regular student in good standing at the enrolling school
+Must be a graduate of an accredited high school or be accepted as a regular student in good standing at the enrolling institution. - Two of Three Entry-Level Academic Requirements:

 IMPORTANT ADDITIONAL INFORMATION YOU SHOULD KNOW: